ZeissIQS/AddOnExamples/examples/TextDetection/README.md

 # Text detection in images

 This example demonstrates how external libraries can be used to detect and extract text fragments in images.
 It uses the Tesseract library for that purpose.
-The resulting element will be a "scripted element" which integrated neatly into a ZEISS inspect project and can be edited, recalculated or checked.
+The resulting element will be a "scripted element" which integrates neatly into a ZEISS inspect project and can be edited, recalculated or checked.

 ## Preliminaries